‘Raw water’ is the latest health craze. Here’s why drinking it may be a bad idea.

 Hold your canteen under a natural spring and you'll come away with crystal clear water, potentially brimming with beneficial bacteria as well as minerals from the earth.

-That's what proponents of the “raw water” movement are banking on — selling people on the idea of drinking water that contains the things they say nature intended without the chemicals, such as chlorine, often used in urban water treatment processes.
+That's what proponents of the “raw water” movement are banking on: selling people on the idea of drinking water that contains the things they say nature intended without the chemicals, such as chlorine, often used in urban water treatment processes.

 In some areas of the country, including the West Coast, it has become a high-dollar commodity — water captured in glass bottles and sold straight to you.

+“Naturally probiotic.
+Perfected by nature,” boasts Live Water, which sells raw water sourced from Oregon's Opal Spring.

-By shunning recommended water safety practices, experts warn, raw water purveyors may also be selling things you don't want to drink — dangerous bacteria, viruses and parasites that can make you sick.
+But by shunning recommended water safety practices, experts warn, raw water purveyors may also be selling things you don't want to drink — dangerous bacteria, viruses and parasites that can make you sick.

 “We're glad people are so interested in water quality and the value they're placing in safe water,” said Vince R. Hill, who heads the Waterborne Disease Prevention Branch at the Centers for Disease Control and Prevention.
 “But I think it's also important for people to know where their water comes from, what's in it, how it's delivered and whether it’s safe to drink.”

-[ OPINION: Don’t blame the Flint River for Flint’s water crisis ]

 Water — where it comes from, how its treated and what it's bottled in — has long been the subject of heated debates.

 Could demineralized water be bad for you in some circumstances?
 What about using plastic bottles?
 And, of course, do some water systems have dangerous levels of lead?
 Many communities reject adding fluoride to drinking water, even though it strengthens teeth and is safe at low doses.

 All in all, “we have an incredibly safe and reliable water supply” in the United States, said David Jones, professor of history of medicine at Harvard Medical School.